tidyverse/tidyverse.org/content/blog/recipes-0-2-0/index.md

 ## Other notable new features

 `step_zv()` now has a `group` argument.
-This cna be helpful for models such as naive Bayes or quadratic discriminant analysis where the predictors must have at least two unique values _within each class_.
+This can be helpful for models such as naive Bayes or quadratic discriminant analysis where the predictors must have at least two unique values _within each class_.

 All recipe steps now officially support empty selections to be more aligned with dplyr and other packages that use tidyselect.
 For example, if a previous step removed all of the columns needed for a later step, the recipe does not fail when it is estimated (with the exception of `step_mutate()`).
 The documentation in `?selections` has been updated with advice for writing selectors when filtering steps are used.